 Recent literature then has shown that membrane technology has been preferred treatment mode to remove various pollutants as it has the ability to produce the highest purity level of treated wastewater.
-Compared to other methods. treatment membranes filtration has relatively higher removal efficiency related to prevalent contaminant in the oily wastewater [31, 321.
+Compared to other methods, treatment membranes filtration has relatively higher removal related efficiency to prevalent contaminant in the oily wastewater [31, 32].

-Membrane separation is not only a reliable way for oil removal, but also a dependable technique for heavy metals which remediation are mostly contained in industrial oily wastewater.
-There is also an increasing interest in the development of high pressure driven membranes such as reverse nanofiltration (NF) and osmosis (RO) for removing heavy metal [33].
+Membrane separation is not only a reliable way for oil removal, but also a dependable technique for heavy metals remediation which are mostly contained in industrial oily wastewater.
+There is also an increasing interest in the development of high pressure membranes driven such nanofiltration (NF) and reverse osmosis (RO) for removing heavy metal [33].

 Membrane is a semipermeable barrier managing the transport of particular substances between two adjunct phases.
-Therefore, membranes has an important function in many separation advanced processes, especially in industrial wastewater treatment plants.
+Therefore, membranes has an important function in many advanced separation processes, especially in industrial wastewater treatment plants.
 Practical operation, competitive flexible design, less chemicals and sludge production have been well known as membrane advantageous aspects [34].
 However, its higher initial construction and maintenance cost to keep membrane performance well also need particular concerns [35].
 The implementation of membrane technology especially for oily wastewater treatment has had a challenging issue related to the higher chance of fouling rate phenomenon [36, 37].

-Oil including compounds oil emulsion contained in wastewater take a large portion of the formation of blocking pores on membrane surface leading to flux decline over time [38].
-It requires complex cleaning operation or physically. chemically As а consequence, both operational and capital expenditures would be increasing.
+Oil compounds including emulsion contained in wastewater take a large portion of the formation of blocking pores on membrane surface leading to flux decline over time [38].
+It requires complex cleaning operation chemically or physically.
+As a consequence, both operational and capital expenditures would increasing.
 Plain membranes including organic membranes have higher chances to experience membrane fouling as they have hydrophobic characteristics in nature related to its polymers that interact well with oil.
-Therefore, some further research tried to find some reliable solution to fix this problem bv increasing in the hydrophilic behaviour of the polymeric membrane by adding some additive materials or applying coating [39, 40].
+Therefore, some further research tried to find some reliable solution to fix this problem by increasing in hydrophilic behaviour of the polymeric membrane by adding some additive materials or applying coating [39, 40].
 Regarding membrane fouling, certain acidic and alkaline based chemicals are also often used to recover membrane ability filtering fluid or wastewater stream.
 However, it is worthy to underscore that frequent chemical cleaning will negatively impact health and environmental from the secondary pollutants like halogenated by-products, and shorten membrane lifespan due to material degradation [39].
-Therefore, the other safer and more effective applying hybrid option such as membrane system or pre-treatment stage can be an alternative.
-This article aim is to cover scattered discussion related to membrane fouling. membrane material development, and the application of hybridization system in membrane usage particularly for oily wastewater treatment.
+Therefore, the other safer and more effective option such as applying hybrid membrane system or pre-treatment stage can be an alternative.
+This article aim is to cover scattered discussion membrane related to fouling. membrane material development, and the application of hybridization system in membrane usage particularly for oily wastewater treatment.